stat545ubc-2025/Mini-Data-Analysis-MARK-LIU/mini-project-1.md

-To find the appropriate bins for *no_of_elevators* in the ridge plot, we need to make sure that for each level in *no_of_elevators* we have enough obseravtions to plot a distribution, we will first observe this variable’s count.
+To find the appropriate bins for *no_of_elevators* in the ridge plot, we need to make sure that for each level in *no_of_elevators* we have enough obseravtions to plot a distribution, let us first observe this variable’s count.

 ``` r